SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 API Pricing & Limits

-• Tool Definitions: 499 tokens per tool
+• Tool Definitions: 735 input tokens for the Claude 4.x computer tool definition

 Screenshot Analysis